 Your Honour thank you of your invitation to speak and to your Honour Judge Anderson on behalf of the Bar and the people of New South Wales I congratulate you on this appointment and welcome you here on this special day.
 I thank you for maintaining my short but unblemished record of people accepting my invitation to become a judicial officer.

-I also welcome your Honour’s wife Kate and your children Claude, Xavier and Juliet.
+I also welcome your Honour’s wife Kate and your children Claudia , Xavier and Juliette.
 Many others are supporting you today in person or watching online but special mention must go to your parents, Kitty and Bob.
 This is a joyful and proud moment for them as it should be.

 Your friends and family have freely contributed to this modest address.
 They have been honest and openhearted with their thoughts to help create a picture of your life leading up to this day.
-Your Honour you were born in 1972 to Bob and Kitty Anderson.
+Your Honour you were born in 1971 to Bob and Kitty Anderson.
 Your father was an electrician before becoming the Human Resources Manager at the Electricity Commission of New South Wales.
 Your mother was a wonderfully dedicated nurse.

-Growing up in Pennant Hills where you the youngest of four children, significantly younger than Stuart, Heather and Helen whom affectionately dubbed you “the afterthought”.
+Growing up in Pennant Hills, where you the youngest of four children, significantly younger than Stuart, Heather and Helen whom affectionately dubbed you “the afterthought”.
 Your sister Heather also remembers you more than holding your own at the dinner table amongst a gaggle of confident and opinionated teens.
-Your favour subject was star wars and you would regularly annoy your other siblings with intricacies of the galaxy far far away.
+Your favour subject was Star Wars and you would regularly annoy your other siblings with intricacies of the galaxy far far away.
 Not all of them shared your appreciation for the force but all of you shared a love for ABBA.
 You all sang every song and knew every dance move.
 I hope you have got some videos still.

 Around the family dinner table is where your love of debating commenced and I am sure there are many people here today that have seen how those skills have evolved spectacularly in the courtroom.
 The view amongst your teachers at school were slightly different.
 They complained that you were often argumentative.
-In fact, your talkative nature saw you in trouble one too many times at primary school and you were enrolled at St Andrews Cathedral School for year 6.
+In fact, your talkative nature saw you in trouble one too many times at primary school and you were enrolled at St Andrews Cathedral School for year 7 .
 We will hear more about that over a cup of tea.